JPMorgan's Dimon buys common shares, sells preferreds

-NEW YORK (Reuters) - Jamie Dimon, chairman and chief executive, of JPMorgan Chase & Co this week bought about $17 million of common shares at $34 to $34.46 per share and sold preferred shares, according to a filing Friday with the U.S. Securities and Exchange Commission.
+NEW YORK, July 20 (Reuters) - Jamie Dimon, chairman and chief executive, of JPMorgan Chase & Co this week bought about $17 million of common shares at $34 to $34.46 per share and sold preferred shares, according to a filing Friday with the U.S. Securities and Exchange Commission.

 Dimon spent about $17.1 million buying common shares for himself and indirectly for his wife and limited liability company.